globelabs/gl-docs/README.md

 ###### Representation Formats

-OneAPI GSMA LBS API (v3) both supports application/json and application/xml content types for GET operations.
 For the Globe Labs API LBS (beta), it is implemented using application/json.

 ###### Resource Parameters